-Group poster presentation.
+Group Presentation.
 In this coursework, students are required to form a group of 4 and choose one psychological topic and examine its neural mechanisms in a group poster presentation.
 The psychological topic could be anything related to psychological science such as language, memory, emotion, attention, creativity, sleep, decision making, and psychological disorders such as depression, autism etc. Students are encouraged to talk to their tutor when deciding on the topics.
 More information will be provided in the tutorials.
 This presentation will count towards 15% of the final grade.
 The group presentation should exhibit the highest standards of professional presentation (good grammar and spelling, professional tone, good organization and transitions between thoughts, etc.).
 It should also present thoughtful discussion of how neurological studies advance psychological sciences.
 In-depth research should be included in the presentation.
-Both teacher's evaluation and peers' evaluation will be taken into account for the group poster representation.
+Both teacher's evaluation and peers' evaluation will be taken into account for the group representation.

 Term Paper.
 Each student is required to choose a research topic and propose a study on it.
-The paper should have a maximum of 1,000 words and should include introduction and methods sections.
-Students are encouraged to talk to their tutor when deciding on the topic.
+The paper should have a minimum of 1,000 words and a maximum of 1,500 words.
+It should include introduction and methods sections.
+Students are encouraged to talk to their tutor when deciding on the topics.
 More information will be provided in the tutorials.
-The paper should exhibit the highest standards of professional presentation (good grammar and spelling, professional tone, good organization and transitions between thoughts, etc.) and should be submitted to Moodle by Thursday, May 2nd, 11:55 pm.
+The paper should exhibit the highest standards of professional writing (good grammar and spelling, professional tone, good organization and transitions between thoughts, etc.) and should be submitted to Moodle by Friday, May 9th, 11:55 pm.

-Mid-term and Final.
-Multiple-choices, true-or-false, filling in the blank, short essays, labelling will be used in the exams.
+Mid-term.
+Multiple-choices, true-or-false, filling in the blank, short essays, labelling will be used in the exam.